-- be done using appropriate IOL formulae, e.g., SRK-T for axial lengths >24.5 mm.
-Many a times, no single IOL power formulae might be able to predict the correct emmetropic power of implant for buphthalmic eyes. - Large eye size and bag dimensions that may lead to postoperative intraocular lens (IOL) decentration [11, 12].
-But if bag size appears to be large on UBM, surgeon should plan multipiece IOL in sulcus with optic capture in bag (i.e., optic in bag and haptic in sulcus) (Fig. 11.6).
-Iris fixated and customized IOLs have also been described for such eyes [12]. - Postoperatively, there are high chances of visual axis opacification (VAO) formation owing to an inflammatory response and formation of dense capsular fibrosis.
+- Wound apposition: Bupththalmic eyes have thin sclera and cornea.
+Hydration alone does not provide sufficient wound closure in most cases.
+We recommend suturing of main wound as well as side port to prevent postoperative shallow AC. - IOL power calculation remains difficult.
+Post-trabeculectomy buphthalmic eyes have a shift towards with-the rule astigmatism [9, 10].
+As most of these eyes are high myopic, IOL power calculation should be done using appropriate IOL formulae e.g., SRK-T for axial lengths >24.5 mm.
+Many a times, no single IOL power formulae might be able to predict the correct emmetropic power of implant for buphthalmic eyes.
+Parents should be counseled preoperatively, regarding use of spectacles for distance and near vision. - Large eye size and bag dimensions that may lead to postoperative intraocular lens (IOL) decentration [11, 12].
+In the bag IOL placement with posterior capsulorhexis has been reported to be associated with decentration.
+The technique of IOL implantation in the sulcus with optic capture with anterior or both anterior and posterior capsule (i.e., optic in bag and haptic in sulcus) may provide satisfactory anatomical outcome (Fig. 15.6) [12].

-11.1.4 Surgical Outcomes
+15.1.4 Surgical Outcomes